Transport alpha divergences: Divergence functions and Information geometry methods

 \item[(ii)] $\alpha=1$: Kullback-Leibler (KL) divergence

 \item[(iii)] $\alpha=3$: Chi-squared divergence

-\end{itemize}
+\end{itemize}}

-The $\alpha$-divergence has several important properties from Hessian structures of an entropy function, especially Taylor expansions and $\alpha$-geodesics.
+The {alpha divergence} has several important properties from the Hessian structure of an entropy function, including Taylor expansions and {alpha geodesic}s.
 Denote a finite dimensional Boltzman-Shannon entropy function by $H(m)=-\sum_{i=1}^n m_i\log m_i$.
 Denote the Hessian matrix of negative $H$, also named Fisher matrix, by